ADA-CompVision/SDP2022-brstcancer/README.md

-# Breast Cancer Image Generation Using Generative Adversarial Networks (GANs)
+# Breast Cancer Image Generation Using Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP)

 ## Overview

-This project is an application of Generative Adversarial Networks (GANs) for the generation of synthetic breast cancer images.
+This project is an application of Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP) for the generation of synthetic breast cancer images.
 The motivation comes from the need for large, diverse datasets in medical imaging, where data collection is expensive and often imbalanced.
 By introducing synthetic data generation, we aim to augment existing datasets and improve downstream tasks such as classification, and segmentation.

-The main components for the GAN system include the followings:
+The main components for the WGAN-GP system include the followings:

 1. **Preprocessing Pipeline** – Responsible for downloading, saving, and preparing medical images (refer to `GAN/med_images_preprocessing.ipynb`)
 2. **GAN Training Pipeline** – Trains a deep convolutional GAN with applied gradient penalty to produce realistic breast cancer images (refer to `GAN/gan_tf_brst_cancer_FINAL.ipynb`)